 And worst of all, she couldn’t deny Derek was happy and in love when she could clearly see him looking at Sara the way he used to look at her.

 She came back home because nothing could fill the emptiness and pain Derek left behind.
-She came back to jar him back to the idea of them.
+She came back to hoping to help him see how perfect they had been together.

-But now she can see trying to do that will only make her an awful human being; it will only make all three parties unhappy.
+But now she could see trying to do that would not only make her an awful human being; it would also make all three parties unhappy.

 Tamar knew without an iota of doubt that letting go was the best option and truth be told, letting go had been something she had done four years, eight months, two weeks and four days ago.